 Methodological presentations followed by practical work using real cases.
 The focus is based on illustrations and contribution of the concepts presented using Kartotrak.
 Half of the course is dedicated to practical computer exercises in order to reinforce the previously presented theoretical notions.

 Who should attend

 The course is designed for practitioners confronted with the characterization of contaminated sites and who wish a practical introduction to geostatistical methods using Kartotrak.
-No prior knowledge of geostatistics is required.
-However a basic understanding of statistics is recommended.

 - Illustrated presentation of current practices for the characterization of contaminated sites and estimation of contaminated volumes of soil.
 Advantages of using geostatistics over existing methods.